Walking slowly, running behind,

 making me think I imagined her

-as we sought the sky’s limitations
+as we sought the sky’s limitations,

-and now it’s raining down lavender.
+now it’s raining down lavender.

 Walking slowly, running behind